bramble-lang/bramble-lang/design/core_lib.md

 ## Problem
 I do not want to write Core Library functions directly in assembly.
-For example, the Coroutine core functions are written in straight assembly and as I add other functions (e.g. IO functions), I want to do those in Braid if possible.
+For example, the Coroutine core functions are written in straight assembly and as I add other functions (e.g. IO functions), I want to do those in Bramble if possible.

 ## Solution
 Read about how C implements functions like `printf` and so on to understand how the system interfacing functions are implemented in C without just writing inline assembly.
-Then add features to the Braid language that would let me do this.
+Then add features to the Bramble language that would let me do this.

 At the very least, I want to move the x86 defined code into separate files rather than being defined within the compiler: at least for large functions.